loyada/typedpy/docs/fields.rst

 Optional field and default values
 =================================
 A structure can have fields that are optional.
-For an optional field, if no value is provided, than the assessor returns None by default.
+For an optional field, if no value is provided, then the assessor returns None by default.
 You can provide a default settings, using the "default"  parameter (see below).
 If a default value is set and no value is provided, then the assessor returns the default value.
 Example:

 .. code-block:: python